15 Psychological Techniques to Enhance Intelligence & Boost Memory

 Try “brain puzzles,” such as crossword puzzles, word games, etc.

-Change careers in your life or volunteer.
+Change careers or volunteer.

 Read a book.

-Stay updated with current events.
+Stay updated on current events.

 Start a new hobby.